holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Any existing policies and systems the Organization had in effect before adopting this Constitution continue in full force after adoption, even if they include authorities or constraints that were not created under the Constitution's processes.
 However, these legacy policies and systems may not be expanded or modified, and lose all weight and authority as soon as this Constitution's processes create something that replaces or contradicts them.

 Beyond that, all of your responsibilities and constraints as a Partner of the Organization come from this Constitution and the outputs of its processes, and from your legal duties to the Organization and while acting on its behalf.
 No implicit expectations or constraints carry any weight or authority.
 Nor do any dictates issued under the Organization's old power structure before it adopted this Constitution.

-As a Partner, you may rely upon the authorities granted by this Constitution to the full extent the Ratifiers held such authorities before adopting it.

 ## Article 5: Governance